watson-developer-cloud/assistant-toolkit/conversational-skills/procode-endpoints.md

           description: "An array of multimedia attachments to be sent with the message.
 Attachments are not processed by the assistant itself, but can be sent to external services by webhooks. \n\n **Note:** Attachments are not supported on IBM Cloud Pak for Data."
           items:
             $ref: '#/components/schemas/MessageInputAttachment'
+      additionalProperties:
+        description: "For use with event, and form type of messages."
       description: An input object that includes the input text.
     MessageInputAttachment:
       required: